WonderBoi99/Clothing-Store/README.md

 <img width="468" alt="image" src="https://github.com/WonderBoi99/clothingStore/assets/61436662/7a86d838-3e7e-474d-87ce-45c7fc6e7a7b">

 ## Short Description:
-Teamed up with a group of three individuals to construct a clothing boutique.
-Developed a comprehensive application that incorporated Flask, a web framework, for the backend, while employing HTML, CSS, and Bootstrap for the frontend.
-In addition, leveraged SQLite database and SQLAlchemy library to effectively manage and store the clothing store's data.
-All these elements were seamlessly interconnected through the utilization of Python.
+In collaboration with a team of three, we successfully developed a clothing store website.
+The project involved designing the SQL database using an enhanced entity-relationship diagram and relational model.
+For the backend development, we utilized Python and the Flask framework, leveraging SQLite database and the SQLAlchemy library for efficient data management and storage.
+On the frontend side, we built the website using HTML5, CSS3, JavaScript, and the Bootstrap framework, ensuring a responsive and visually appealing user interface.

 ## Functionalities:
 There are two types of users.